Russia, China, Iran start joint naval drills in Indian Ocean

 China said on Thursday it was sending a guided missile destroyer to the four-day drills, which it called a “normal military exchange” between the three armed forces.

-“It is not necessarily connected with the regional situation,” a Chinese defense ministry spokesman said.
+“It is not necessarily connected with the regional situation,” a Chinese defence ministry spokesman said.

 China has close diplomatic, trade and energy ties with Iran, which has friendly ties with Russia.